S. Fowler Wright: Writing career

 a doctor who discovers an immortality serum, and "P.N.
-40", which is set in a repressive future controlled by supporters of the eugenics movement.
+40", which is set in a repressive future controlled by supporters of eugenics.
 "The Choice:An Allegory of Blood and Tears" is a satire on the Christian conception of Heaven.

 In 1934, Wright visited Nazi Germany to write a series of newspaper articles.
 Alarmed at what he saw, he wrote three novels about a future war in Europe: Prelude in Prague: The War of 1938, Four Days' War, and Mediggo's Ridge.